gmltmd789/UnitSpeech/README.md

   - **To improve TTS (Text-to-Speech) pronunciation, an IPA-based phonemizer is used.**
   - **To improve VC (Voice Conversion) pronunciation, a contentvec encoder is introduced.**

-## Ethical Considerations
+# Warning: Ethical & Legal Considerations
-UnitSpeech was developed for research purposes.
-The code authors do not take any responsibility for the samples generated using this model.
-Furthermore, to prevent potential misuse, we are planning to release a classification model that can distinguish samples generated with this model.
+1. **UnitSpeech was created with the primary objective of facilitating research endeavors.**
+2. **When utilizing samples generated using this model, it is crucial to clearly disclose that the samples were generated using AI technology.
+Additionally, it is necessary to provide the sources of the audio used in the generation process.**
+3. **We notify that users take full responsibility for any possible negative outcomes and legal & ethical issues that may arise due to their misuse of the model.**
+4. **As a precautionary measure against possible misapplication, we intend to introduce a classification model capable of discerning samples generated through the utilization of this model.**

 ## TO DO
 - [ ] Release a classification model to distinguish samples from UnitSpeech